Why Choose Post Frame Construction? Part 1 : Cost-effectiveness (A 3-Part Series)

 We’ve come to realize that many don’t know about post frame construction–or don’t completely understand it–and we want to change that!
 In this 3-part series, we’re going to educate our readers about post frame construction and the benefits of a Conestoga® building.

 The post frame building technique was adapted from post-and-beam construction.
-To give you a little history, pole buildings were mostly used for barns, simple garages and storage.
-The term “pole barn” originated from the use of old telephone poles to construct these inexpensive structures.
+To give you a little history, post frame buildings were mostly used for barns, simple garages and storage.
+The term “post frame barn” originated from the use of old telephone posts to construct these inexpensive structures.

 Did I get your attention yet?